Significant-Gravitas/AutoGPT/autogpts/autogpt/autogpt/core/ARCHITECTURE_NOTES.md

 ## Abilities

-Along with planning and memory usage, abilities are one of the major augmentations of augmented language models.
+Along with planning and memory usage, tools are one of the major augmentations of augmented language models.
 They allow us to expand the scope of what language models can do by hooking them up to code they can execute to obtain new knowledge or influence the world.